The layer manager allows you to sort each feature layer as either data layer, support layer or hidden layer.

 The layer order from your web map is always kept in the dashboard.
 That means that a support layer can either be shown above or below a data layer, depending on their sorting in the corresponding web map.

 It is advisable to move the support layer above the data layer(s) in the web map.
-If the support layer is a polygon layer it can be edited in the layer manager so that the fill colour of the polygons is transparent.
-This will only leave the borders of the support layer showing visibly on top of the data layer.
+If the support layer is a polygon layer, you can remove the fill opacity from the layer so that the data layer is not obscured.
+Rather, just the borders of the support layer will be visible on top of the data layer.
+To do this, edit the support layer and drag the Fill Opacity slider over to the far left as shown in the example below, then click the Close button.